 SLAM Constructor for ROS

-- Support components for graph-based SLAM methods;
+- Support for components for graph-based SLAM methods.

 An autonomous self driving platform receives information about environment using only its onboard sensors.
 And it seems obvious that using several sensors could provide more certain information with reduced measurement error.
 But a general question is how to fuse measurements from different kinds of sensors (like a camera and an accelerometer) to get refined data about a platform or world state.
 This paper presents a theory based on groups that proves a possibility of correctness of error extraction from a moving model.
 And there are results of application this theory on fusing measurements from two sensors: odometer and scan matcher

 Методы сравнения качества 2D-SLAM-алгоритмов